 Moreover, bookmakers are often amenable to requests to add selections into ante post betting markets so the savviest punters can sometimes get a position before anybody else has had the chance.

 The advent of betting exchanges has given punters increased control over their betting.
-Rather than simply winning or losing, it is now possible to lock in a profit before an event takes place thanks to trading.
-This means you could actually make a profit on a horse that loses, or perhaps one that doesn’t even run at all!
+Rather than simply winning or losing, it is now possible to lock in a net win before an event takes place thanks to trading.
+This means you could actually make a net win on a horse that loses, or perhaps one that doesn’t even run at all!

 Ante post markets are often brilliant markets to trade.
-That is true of horse races where punters can secure a profit as odds shorten on a horse thanks to a big win in an earlier race or an injury to a key competitor.
+That is true of horse races where punters can potentially secure a net win as odds shorten on a horse thanks to a big win in an earlier race or an injury to a key competitor.

 It is also true of other sports and events.
 For example, Betfair’s biggest ever market was for the 2020 American Presidential Election in which huge numbers of punters traded out of their positions long before the market was finally settled (we’re going to assume that by the time you read this it did finally settle – what a palava!)